Louis Spencer, Viscount Althorp

-Louis Frederick John Spencer, Viscount Althorp (born 14 March 1994), is a British aristocrat and eldest son and heir-apparent of Charles Spencer, 9th Earl Spencer.
-He is the nephew of Diana, Princess of Wales, and the first cousin of William, Prince of Wales and Prince Harry, Duke of Sussex.
+Louis Frederick John Spencer, Viscount Althorp (born 14 March 1994), is a British actor and aristocrat.
+He is the eldest son and heir-apparent of Charles Spencer, 9th Earl Spencer, the nephew of Diana, Princess of Wales, and the first cousin of William, Prince of Wales and Prince Harry, Duke of Sussex.

 Early life and education

-He was born at St Mary's Hospital, London in Westminster, London, the fourth child and eldest son of Charles Spencer, 9th Earl Spencer, and his first wife, Victoria Lockwood.
-A nephew of Diana, Princess of Wales, and a first cousin of the Prince of Wales and Prince Harry, Duke of Sussex, he is the heir apparent to the Spencer earldom.
+Louis Frederick John Spencer was born on 14 March 1994 at St Mary's Hospital, London, the fourth child and eldest son of Charles Spencer, 9th Earl Spencer, and his first wife, Victoria Lockwood.
+A nephew of Diana, Princess of Wales, and a first cousin of William, Prince of Wales and Prince Harry, Duke of Sussex, he is the heir apparent to the Spencer earldom.

-A year after he was born, his family moved to Cape Town in South Africa, where he grew up.
+A year after Spencer was born, his family moved to Cape Town in South Africa, where he grew up.

-Lord Althorp was a pupil at Diocesan College in Cape Town, and later enrolled at the University of Edinburgh.
-He graduated from Arts Educational Schools in London, on 6 September 2022, as the valedictorian.
+Spencer was a pupil at Diocesan College in Cape Town, and later enrolled at the University of Edinburgh.
+He graduated from Arts Educational Schools in London on 6 September 2022 as the valedictorian.